desktop/desktop/docs/technical/packaging.md

  - `.deb` package for Debian-based distributions
  - `.rpm` package for RPM-based various distributions
- - `AppImage` package for various distributions (no elevated permissions required)
+ - `.AppImage` package for various distributions (no elevated permissions required)
- - `snap` package for various distributions
+ - `.snap` package for various distributions

 The `script/electron-builder-linux.yml` configuration file contains the details applied to each package (if applicable).